niallpaterson/sparkol-tech-test/README.md

 # Authentication tech test

-The react is built with React.
+The app is built with React.
 To use the app the authentication API must be run locally.
 If you do not already have the API, clone down the repository:

 ````shell
 git clone https://github.com/Sparkol/interview-authentication-service.git